jumbo-tech-campus/git-workshop/README.md

 - Checkout the first exercise branche:
   - `git checkout one` or `git checkout -b one origin/one` Then of course continue with branch `two` etcetera.
+- Branches were created in succession, so you can do rebasing on the branch of the previous exercise.
+For example, in exercise four you should rebase on branch of exercise three, so `git rebase -i origin/three` should work.
 - Check the log to see if your changes were successful
   - `git log --oneline --graph`
 - If you get into trouble: